Iqtam/BudgetWise/backend/README-TESTING.md

 ## Overview

-This document covers the testing setup for the BudgetWise backend API.
+This document covers the comprehensive unit testing setup for the BudgetWise backend API.
+All major controllers have been tested with full coverage including edge cases and balance-related functionality.

 ## Test Setup